8 Steps to Eliminate GDPR Fines

 You can also change your lead generation forms and get explicit user consent for his personal data to be processed by, for example, by US CRM companies (Salesforce, HubSpot, etc…).

-In case you change your landing pages you need to collect consent records.
+In case you change your landing pages to collect user consent choices, you need to store these values somewhere.

 A well-known method used to save application logs turned out to be tricky with the GDPR regulations.
 In fact, new regulations define an IP address as a personal identifier.
 Like other user identifiers, it should be treated with caution.